 What Are the Conditions of a Domestic Violence Protection Order?

-A domestic violence protection order – also known as a restraining order – is a legal document that requires a perpetrator to cease all communication and contact with an alleged victim of domestic abuse.
-If your spouse takes out a protection order against you for domestic violence, it is important to thoroughly understand all of the conditions named in the order.
-Otherwise, you risk violating its measures and getting into significant legal trouble.
+The answer to this question depends on the individual protection order.
+Generally, a protection order – also known as a restraining order – is a court order that limits the restrained person’s ability to contact the protected person.
+If another person has a protection order against you, it is important to thoroughly understand all of the conditions named in the order.
+Otherwise, you risk violating the protection order, which can lead to criminal charges.

 What Are the Typical Conditions of a Protection Order?

-What Happens if You Break a Domestic Violence Protection Order in Colorado?
+What Happens if You Violate a Protection Order in Colorado?

-It is a crime to break a domestic violence protection order.
-If the offender violates the conditions of an order, he or she could be arrested and charged with criminal contempt.
+It is a crime to violate a protection order.
+If the offender violates the conditions of an order, he or she could be arrested and charged with criminal contempt or with the misdemeanor offense of Violation of a Protection Order.
 This can result in jail time, additional sanctions against the offender, fines, mandatory courses, restitution and other penalties.
-If you are facing an order of protection for domestic violence in Colorado or are being accused of breaking one, contact a Boulder criminal defense lawyer right away for assistance.
+If you are facing a protection order in Colorado or are being accused of violating one, contact a Boulder criminal defense lawyer right away for assistance.